-Reginald Luster is the founder and owner of Reginald Luster, P.A., a civil law firm in Jacksonville, Florida, and Radiant Lands Corporation, a real estate acquisition, investment and management corporation.
-Reginald was admitted to the Florida Bar in May 1988, to practice law in the state courts in Florida and in the three United States District Courts in Florida.
-On June 11, 2004, Reginald Luster made history when he was sworn in as president of the Jacksonville Bar Association, the first African American lawyer to be voted to that position since its founding in
+Reginald Luster is the founder and owner of Reginald Luster, P.A., a business acquisitions, mergers and investments corporation, and Radiant Lands Corporation, a real estate design and construction management corporation.
+Reginald was admitted to the Florida Bar on May 11, 1988, and until his retirement in December 2020, he practiced law in the state courts in Florida and in the three United States District Courts in Florida and the Eleventh Circuit Court of Appeals.
+On June 11, 2004, Reginald Luster made history when he was sworn in as president of the Jacksonville Bar Association, the first African American lawyer to be voted to that position since its founding in 1897.

 Reginald Luster was born in Fort Lauderdale, Florida at Broward General Hospital.
 His father, Willie Frank Luster of Americus, Georgia, worked as a cook and dishwasher at the Yankee Clipper Hotel on Fort Lauderdale Beach.
-His mother, Mae Bynes Luster, worked as a waitress at the Yankee Clipper Hotel where they met before they were married.
+His mother, Mae Bynes Luster of Jacksonville, Florida, worked as a waitress at the Yankee Clipper Hotel where they met before they were married.
 After the untimely death of his father, his mother moved him and his siblings to her birth city, Jacksonville, Florida.

 In 1988, Reginald Luster returned to Jacksonville to began his legal career as an associate attorney, and eventual shareholder and partner, with the Jacksonville insurance defense law firm of Mathews, Osborne, McNatt, Gobelman & Cobb.
 In 1994, Reginald was appointed by U.S. Attorney General Janet Reno as an Assistant United States Attorney with the United States Attorney’s Office, Middle District of Florida, Jacksonville Division.
 In 2000, he worked at the Justice Department in Washington D.C. with the Civil Rights Division of the Executive Office for U.S. Attorneys.
 In 2000, Attorney General Janet Reno awarded Reginald the Director’s Award for Outstanding Achievement in Furthering Equal Employment Opportunities.